Teaching resource Liminal spaces and portals

 Exercise 2

 Draw what you wish you had been doing.
-If there were no rules and you could do anything?
-What would your morning have looked like?
-How would this fantasy merge with the everydayness of your previous drawing?
+If there were no rules and you could do anything, what would your morning have looked like?
+How would this fantasy merge with the everyday feel of your first drawing?

 Exercise 3